jesseeichar/Selenium-Specs/README.md

 This class contains a selenium IDE format that outputs the recorded selenium script in scala and more specifically for Specs2.

+h1.
+Installation

+ * Install Firefox Selenium IDE plugins:  http://seleniumhq.org/download/
+ * Select Tools > Selenium IDE menu item
+ * Select Options > Options... menu item
+ * Click Formats tab
+ * Click Add button
+ * Copy and paste contents of https://raw.github.com/jesseeichar/Selenium-Specs/master/seleniumScalaFormat.js into the text area of new dialog
+ * Click Save (note: Depending on selenium version You may not see new format until you close the Options dialog and re-open it)

 The output format uses comments to provide the output format with metadata on how to create the specs.
 The current rules are:

   * If a comment starts with a - that line indicates the start of a new fragment